 All graduate students are considered for funding, based on merit and availability of funds.
 Funding is awarded via tuition scholarships, research assistantships, or teaching assistantships.
-The Department strives to be able to provide at least one form of funding for each admitted graduate student at some point during the course of study.

 Both University of Iowa-based and externally-based scholarships curtail tuition and living expenses.
 Consult the Resources webpage for more details.